MohammadNainy/go-learning/LEARNING_LOG.md

 - Used `os.ReadFile()` to read and display all stored notes after writing
 - Practiced safe error handling with a helper function `check(err)`
 - Added detailed code comments to document program flow and structure

+---

+## Stage 6 — Structs & Methods  (Practice6)
+- Defined a custom data type `Student` using `struct` to represent complex data
+- Implemented methods for displaying information and checking logical conditions
+- Practiced using **value receivers** for read-only operations (`Display`, `IsAdult`)
+- Used **pointer receivers** for modifying data (`UpdateGrade`)
+- Learned to separate logic and output for cleaner, modular code
+- Improved understanding of data encapsulation and method organization in Go
+- Followed Go naming conventions for exported types and fields

+---